dev-geddy/create-your-react-app/README.md

 npm run build
 ```
 When it's done - take all files from *build* folder and upload them to your hosting server (it may even be Apache).

+## Living example

+You can see this application live: https://goo.gl/NMwMkW

 ## Learning Resources